0xAX/asm/content/asm_2.md

 ![rax](/content/assets/rax.svg)

-As we may understand, based on the name - `general purpose registers`, the two main purposes of these registers are:

-- address memory
-- perform basic arithmetic

-Besides this, some registers are reserved for calling the [system calls](#system-call).
+The general purpose registers are used in many different cases like performing of arithmetic and logical operations, transfering of data, memory address calculation operations, passing parameters to the functions and system calls and many more.
+During goigin through this and other posts we will see how the general purpose registers could be used to perform different operations.

 ### Endianness

 A computer operates with bytes.
 The bytes could be stored in memory in different order.
 This order in which a computer stores a sequence of bytes called - `endianness`.
 There are two types of endianness:

-- big
+- `big`
-- little
+- `little`

 We can imagine memory as one large array of bytes.
 Each byte has own address.
-Each address stores one element of the memory array.
-For example let's consider we have following four bytes in memory: `AA 56 AB FF`.
+For example let's consider we have the following four bytes in memory: `AA 56 AB FF`.
 In the `little-endian` order the least significant byte has the smallest address:

 | Address            | Byte |
 |--------------------|------|